chetank03/gla-dpo-transformer/README.md

 ## What We Learned

-Efficiency-aware attention matters: Linear-complexity attention mechanisms enable training and inference on longer sequences without quadratic memory growth, making them practical under limited compute.

-Gating improves memory retention: Adding LSTM-style gates to linear attention helps the model selectively retain useful historical context, improving training stability and generation quality.

-Pre-normalization is critical: Using RMSNorm with pre-normalization significantly improves gradient flow and stability compared to post-normalization.
+This project helped us understand the practical trade-offs in modern language model design.

+We saw that attention efficiency becomes critical under limited compute.
+Linear attention enables longer-context modeling without the quadratic memory cost of standard Transformers, making experimentation more feasible.

+Adding gating to linear attention improved training stability and generation quality by helping the model decide what past information to retain.
+We also found that normalization choices matter—using RMSNorm with pre-normalization significantly improved optimization stability.

-DPO simplifies alignment: Direct Preference Optimization provides an effective alignment signal without the complexity of training a reward model, making it well-suited for lightweight pipelines.
+Through DPO fine-tuning, we learned that alignment does not require complex RL pipelines.
+Direct Preference Optimization provided a simple and effective way to improve output quality without training a separate reward model.

-Trade-offs are unavoidable: While linear attention improves scalability, some expressiveness of softmax attention is lost; gating partially mitigates this trade-off.

-Small-scale experiments are still informative: Even with modest datasets and limited compute, meaningful architectural insights can be obtained through careful experimentation.
+Overall, this work reinforced that small-scale experiments can still yield meaningful insights when architectural choices are carefully evaluated.

+## Limitations and Future Improvements

+This work was limited by compute and dataset scale.
+Training larger models on more diverse data would help validate the results more strongly.
+Evaluation focused mainly on loss trends and qualitative outputs.
+Future work could include quantitative metrics such as perplexity and human evaluation.

+While linear and gated attention are designed for long contexts, extremely long sequence lengths were not extensively tested.
+Additionally, higher-quality preference data could further improve DPO alignment.

+Future efforts could also focus on optimizing inference speed and memory usage for real-world applications.

+## Individual Contributions

+Chetan Krishna Kodeboyina

+Implemented the Gated Linear Attention architecture and training pipeline.
+Ran pretraining experiments on TinyStories.
+Built the text generation pipeline and Gradio-based interface.

+Bryce Miranda

+Implemented DPO fine-tuning for alignment.
+Prepared preference data and evaluated model outputs.
+Contributed to experimental analysis and documentation.